a-szotyori/youtrack-print/README.md

 # Print square YouTrack tickets

+*Requirements:* YouTrack 7.0, Chrome 55+ and a printer

 Search for the issues you want to print and click the print button.

 ![Select the issues to print](https://raw.githubusercontent.com/a-szotyori/youtrack-print/master/readme_images/select_issues.png)